Defense in Depth — Building a Secure Contact Form

 if (!url.pathname.includes(source)) throw errorResponse;

-Each security layer is a composable middleware.
-The route handler reads like a checklist:
+Each security layer is its own composable middleware, so the route handler reads like a checklist:

 export async function POST(request: NextRequest) {